yaskovdev/blog/source/_drafts/2024-12-05-is-it-possible-to-write-complex-programs-in-push.md

 In theory, this implies that an evolutionary process using Push could eventually create software of unlimited complexity, provided it had enough time and storage space.

-# How To Prove Turing Completeness?
+# How to Prove Turing Completeness?

-One of [the ways](https://iwriteiam.nl/Ha_bf_Turing.html) to prove that a language is Turing-complete is to show that it can simulate a Universal Turing Machine.
+One of [the ways](https://iwriteiam.nl/Ha_bf_Turing.html) to prove that a language is Turing-complete<sup>*</sup> is to show that it can simulate a Universal Turing Machine.

 We don't have to simulate a Universal Turing machine directly though.
 Instead, we can show that we can simulate a language X that, in turn, can simulate a Universal Turing machine.
 The language X, ideally, should either be simple or very similar to the language we are trying to prove Turing-complete.